 eBay Inc. is the world's largest online marketplace with more than 97 million global users and includes eBay, PayPal, Bill Me Later, GSI Commerce and X.commerce.

 eBay is a well-known e-commerce platform for online auctions and boasts more than 179 million users and some 1.2 billion listings globally.
-Trading goods every second of every day, eBay offers an online forum for buying and selling merchandise worldwide, from fine antiques to the latest video games. eBay generates revenue through listing and selling fees and through advertising.
+Trading goods every second of every day, eBay offers an online forum for buying and selling merchandise worldwide, from fine antiques to the latest video games.
+It generates revenue through listing and selling fees and through advertising.
 The company also sells tickets to concerts, sporting events, and other entertainment via its StubHub platform and provides online classified listings via its Classifieds platform. eBay is available across digital platforms, including mobile.
 Some 60% of its sales are outside the US.
 In 2019, eBay sell StubHub to viagogo for a purchase price $4.1 billion in cash.

 eBay generates revenue from net transactions, about 80% of the total, and from marketing services and other, about 20%

 Net transaction revenue consists of final value fees (fees payable on transactions closed in the Marketplace and StubHub platforms), listing fees, and other service fees.
 Marketing services and other revenue consists of sales from Marketplace, StubHub, and Classified, principally from the sale of advertisements, revenue sharing arrangements, classifieds fees, marketing service fees, and lead referral fees.

 About 60% of eBay's revenue is generated outside the US.
-The company has a strong focus on Europe with Germany and the UK each providing about 15% of revenue.
-The company's classified websites are available in more than 1,000 cities around the world.
+It has a strong focus on Europe with Germany and the UK each providing about 15% of revenue.

-The company has offices, data centers, product development offices, fulfillment centers, and customer service offices in about 35 countries.
+The San Jose, California-based company has offices, data centers, product development facilities, fulfillment centers, and customer service teams in about 35 countries.

 Sales and Marketing